BenerjiVignaSaiThota/real-time-stock-pipeline/README.md

-# Real-Time Stock Data Pipeline
+# Real-Time Stock Data Pipeline using Kafka, Zookeeper and PostgreSQL

-This project demonstrates a real-time data pipeline using:
+This project demonstrates a real-time data pipeline of HDFC company stocks using:

 - **Kafka** for streaming stock data
 - **Spark Structured Streaming** for processing